 2002 M7.9 Denali Fault Earthquake

 This event caused significant damage to the transportation systems in central Alaska.
-The Denali Fault ruptured across the Richardson Highway and caused a horizontal offset of several feet.
+The Denali Fault ruptured across the Richardson Highway and caused a horizontal offset of nearly 20 feet.

 The Trans-Alaska Pipeline suffered some minor damage, however spilled no oil.